Preventing Pressure Ulcers – Working Together with Patients and Carers to Prevent Pressure Ulcers

 • Unwell and less mobile requiring hospital admission

-Pressure ulcers can be painful and you are more likely to develop an infection which can then make you seriously ill.
+Pressure ulcers can be painful, and you are more likely to develop an infection which can then make you seriously ill.
 They can take a very long time to heal and can delay your discharge home.
-This will allow us to monitor if it is improving or getting worse, in which case we will suggest a change in treatment.
-This may be by increasing the frequency of turns, a di
+This will allow us to monitor if it is improving or getting worse, in which case we will suggest a change in turns, a di

 If you are in bed:

-• Change your position, regularly alternate between your back and sides.
+• Change your position and regularly alternate between laying on your back and sides.
 This may be difficult for you to do on your own and a nurse will help you.
-It is important that you remind your health and social care provider that you need to be turned.
+It is important that you remind your nursing team that you need to be repositioned if the time you were due has passed.
 Please help us by you or your carer reminding us that you need to be turned.

 • If you have red/blistered heels we may need to raise your feet off the bed.

-• If you are sitting out of bed but cannot move yourself around or stand up, it is important that you do not sit out of bed for more than one hour at a time.
+• If you are sitting out of bed but cannot move yourself around or stand up, it is important that you do not sit out of bed for long periods of time without standing up regularly.
 Our staff will assist you if you need help to get back into bed.

 • Try to take your weight off your bottom every half an hour by leaning to one side or pushing up on the arms of your chair.